 Federal reception centres are equipped with public telephones, as well as internet.
 Telephone cards must be bought by asylum seekers from their own limited budget.
 It should also be noted that there are usually very few public telephones available for about 300 asylum seekers, which makes access sometimes difficult, while also the noise levels can make a proper conversation very difficult.
 Swiss legislation does not allow asylum seekers to sign a cell phone contract in their own name, unless they have a residence permit in Switzerland.

 In theory, legal representatives could enter the federal asylum centre during visiting hours.
 This access is granted as the legal representation is foreseen by the law.
 However, in practice, applicants get appointments at the offices of the legal representation, which implies that access to legal representation varies depending on the geographical location of the infrastructure and transport modalities.
-To the best of our knowledge and with the exception of the federal centre in Zurich, the legal protection has no direct access to the accommodation buildings (see chapter on Regular procedure).
+To the best of our knowledge and with some exceptions (e.g. the federal centre in Zurich), the legal protection has no direct access to the accommodation buildings (see chapter on Regular procedure).

-Church representatives can access the registration centres and remote locations during the opening hours on presentation of accreditation.
+Church representatives can access the federal asylum centres during the opening hours on presentation of accreditation.
 The national law does not make any specific reference to the access of NGOs.
 If necessary, it should be possible to arrange a visit with the SEM upon prior request.

 Article 3 Ordinance of the FDJP.